 Symposium on Foundations of Responsible Computing

-The second annual Symposium on Foundations of Responsible Computing (FORC) is planned to be held on June 9-11, 2021, at the Harvard Center for Mathematical Sciences and Applications (CMSA).
-(Depending on the feasibility of travel, the Symposium may move to a virtual or hybrid format.)
+The second annual Symposium on Foundations of Responsible Computing (FORC) is planned to be held on June 9-11, 2021, online (— updated February 2, 2021).
 FORC is a forum for mathematically rigorous research in computation and society writ large.
 The Symposium aims to catalyze the formation of a community supportive of the application of theoretical computer science, statistics, economics, and other relevant analytical fields to problems of pressing and anticipated societal concern.

 Topics that fall in scope include, but are not restricted to, formal approaches to privacy, including differential privacy; theoretical approaches to fairness in machine learning, including the investigation of definitions, algorithms and lower bounds, tradeoffs, and economic incentives; computational and mathematical social choice (including apportionment and redistricting); theoretical foundations of sustainability; mechanism design for social good; mathematical approaches to bridging computer science, law and ethics; and theory related to modeling and mitigating the spread of epidemics.
 The Program Committee also warmly welcomes mathematically rigorous work on societal problems that have not traditionally received attention in the theoretical computer science literature.
 Whatever the topic, submitted papers should communicate their contributions towards responsible computing, broadly construed.